County-class destroyer: Development

 Final revisions to the design in 1958 were to adopt a high flush deck from B turret, increasing internal space, the cancellation of the nuclear-tipped Seaslug, and provision for folding fins for the Seaslug; this allowed storage of 20 extra missile bodies which could be rapidly assembled.
 Against staff advice, a tight fitting, fixed side-hangar for the anti-submarine Westland Wessex helicopter was added on the insistence of the First Sea Lord.
 While a flawed layout, it proved usable when tested in the Falklands War in 1982.

-Lord Mountbatten classified the County-class as guided missile destroyers to gain Treasury and political support with cruisers discredited in the media as colonial relics, obsolete gunships like battleships.
-The Royal Navy staff and officers regarded the County class as cruisers and to signify they were major surface units they were given names previously carried by cruisers including the preceding County-class heavy cruisers and First World War armoured cruisers.
-They were however less than real cruisers, unarmoured and fitted to destroyer standards, except for staff accommodation and a dated, short ranged, semi automatic, 4.5 destroyer armament given additional spotting radar.
-They did provide space and weight for light Bofors and Oerlikons to be fitted if required as happened post Falklands War.
-The apparently impressive performance of Seaslug against jet Gloster Meteor UC15 drones, giving the Royal Navy a good number of impressive County-class 'destroyers' and a greater number of ship commands and posts for ambitious officers.
+Lord Mountbatten classified the County-class as guided missile destroyers with cruisers discredited in the media as colonial relics, obsolete gunships like battleships.
+The Royal Navy staff and officers regarded the County class as cruisers, and to signify that they were major surface units, they were given names previously carried by cruisers including the preceding County-class heavy cruisers and First World War armoured cruisers.
+The County-class differed from cruisers, as these ships were unarmoured and fitted to destroyer standards, except for staff accommodation and a short ranged, semi automatic, 4.5 destroyer armament given additional spotting radar.
+They did provide space and weight for light Bofors and Oerlikons to be fitted if required.
+The apparently impressive performance of Seaslug against jet Gloster Meteor UC15 drones gave the Royal Navy a number of County-class 'destroyers' and a greater number of ship commands and posts for ambitious officers.

 While short on the support and logistic spares stocks of a traditional cruiser, they were envisaged by the Director of Naval Construction as being 'probably' used in the cruiser role with space for Flag staff offices, and admiral's barge accommodation in the 1960s: the last decade when the UK oversaw significant colonial territory East of Suez.
 Its missile capability had been overtaken by aircraft development by 1962–63, when HMS Devonshire and Hampshire entered service, but in the early and mid-1960s the modern lines of these guided-missile destroyers, with their traditional RN cruiser style and their impressive-looking missiles, enabled the overstretched Royal Navy to project sufficient power to close down the threat of a militant, left-leaning Indonesia to Malaysia and Borneo during the Indonesia-Malaysia confrontation.
-Indonesia was not impressed and spent the early 1960s building up an anti-carrier force of Tupolev_Tu-16 bombers armed with KS-1_Komet cruise missiles, the very combination Seaslug could not catch.
+Indonesia was not impressed and spent the early 1960s building up an anti-carrier force of Tupolev Tu-16 bombers armed with KS-1 Komet cruise missiles, the very combination Seaslug could not catch.